tokenized/docs/action-vote.md

 # Vote Action

-Vote Action -  A vote is created by the Contract in response to a valid Referendum (Issuer) or Initiative (User) Action.
+Vote Action -  A vote is created by the Contract in response to a valid Referendum (issuer) or Initiative (User) Action.

 The following breaks down the construction of a Vote Action.
 The action is constructed by building a single string from each of the elements in order.